Android

 Suggestion: add 'tools:replace="android:allowBackup"' to `<application>` element at AndroidManifest.xml to override.

-Having allowBackup set to true is a potential security issue, so we suggest setting it to false.
+Having allowBackup set to true is a potential security issue.
+We recommend setting it to false.

 Static interface methods are only supported starting with Android N